yuta-51/portfolio/index.md

 > During my four years at Cal Poly, I discovered my interest in programming and working with data.
 My final-year project about deep learning showed me how powerful data can be from a business prespective.
 This sparked my interest in pursuing a career in data.
 I felt that it would give me a chance to make large, positive impacts with my work, which is something I value heavily.
 Currently, I am searching for an entry-level softare engineer, data analyst, data engineer, or data scientist position to kick start my career in the field of data.
 If you are interested in my resume and/or contact information, please keep scrolling down on this page.

-### Background & Misc.
-> Greetings!
-My name is Yuta Akiya and I am 21 years old.
-I was born in Okazaki, Japan and moved to Southern California when I was 3 years old.
-At 17, I graduated from Palm      Desert High School and enrolled into Cal Poly Pomona as a computer engineering student.
-My interest in computer engineering came from my hobby of putting together desktop computers.
-I wanted to know more about how they allow us to do everyday things like surf the web, display things to our monitors, and run applications.

 # Education
 ---
 ### California Polytechnic University, Pomona